kekkker/surf-wayland/README.md

 # surf - simple webkit-based browser
 ![surf Logo](surf.png)

-surf is a simple Web browser based on WebKit/GTK+ with a modal, keyboard-driven interface inspired by qutebrowser and vim.
+surf is a simple Web browser based on GTK4 and WebKitGTK 6.0, with a modal, keyboard-driven interface inspired by qutebrowser and vim.

 ## About This Fork